-Funding for external assistance activities in the EU is provided based on the geographical financial instruments, and not on a sector basis.
-Simultaneous with the introduction of the ENP a new financial instrument, the European Neighbourhood and Partnership Instrument (ENPI), was introduced.
-This instrument was to finance the activities with the Neighbours that had previously fallen under two different budget lines, TACIS in the former Soviet Union and MEDA in Mediterranean countries.
-The major part of ENPI funding goes to financing bilateral technical assistance activities in the neighbouring countries.
-The ENPI also contains a regional envelope for cooperation in both the East and the South, a cross-border cooperation instrument for financing activities in border regions including both member states and non-member states and an inter-regional cooperation initiative.
+funding goes to financing bilateral technical assistance activities in the neighbouring countries.
+The ENPI also contains a regional envelope for cooperation in both the East and the South, a cross-border cooperation instrument for financing activities in border regions including both member states and non member states and an inter-regional cooperation initiative.
 Moreover, a Governance Facility has been introduced in the ENP.
-This instrument allocates additional financial assistance to countries that are willing to introduce reforms in the governance area.
+This instrument allocates additional financial assistance to countries, which are willing to undergo reforms in the governance area.